MOKUCHI is proud to present the 6th annual NY KEZ with the support of Dain’s Lumber

 - Wide Plane (Oganna)

-- JUST ADDED -Tool Forge Welding Process by Jim Blauvelt with Phillip Fuentes
+- Tool Forge Welding Process by Jim Blauvelt with Phillip Fuentes

 - Travel Reflections: Kurume Kezurou Kai & future of woodworking in Japan – Andrew Hunter

 - Traditional Japanese Furniture Making Techniques & Principles for the Modern Maker – Joshua Villegas

 - Career Retrospective & Approach to the Design Process – John Reed Fox

 Planing Competition!
 Compete to create the thinnest, full width and length shaving—and win a prize.
 Prep all day with competition at 3:30-4:30